Pulpo á feira

 La Semana Santa

 La Semana Santa (Holy Week) is one of the main religious celebrations in Spain.
 Unlike la Navidad (or other holidays, religious or not), it doesn’t have fixed dates.
-Instead, la Semana Santa is celebrated on the Sunday after the first full moon of spring (between 22 de marzo (March 22) and 25 de abril (April 25)).
+Instead, la Semana Santa is celebrated on the Sunday after the first full moon of spring, which could be anytime March 22 and April 25.

 Each Spanish region, or even town, has its own particular Easter customs.
 But they all have some elements in common: